JulieKeisler/DRAGON/README.md

 Key Features
 ------------

-- A flexible seach space
+- A flexible search space
      - The search space based on Directed Acyclic Graphs (DAGs) where the nodes can be any **PyTorch** layer (custom or not) and the edges are the connections between them.
      - The code to implement the DAGs-based search space was inspired by the [zellij](https://zellij.readthedocs.io/en/latest/) package developed for hyperparameters optimization.
      - **DRAGON** search space includes cell-based search spaces [4]_.